sshahzaiib/larareact/README.md

 ### [Mohammed Jabir -> <med.jabir@gmail.com>]

-Laravel and reactjs love affair
+Laravel and reactjs love affair : Laravel/Reactjs SPA

 1 - Laravel on the backend (providing API endpoints)<br />
 2 - Reactjs on the frontend (using Axios to send requests to API endpoints)<br />